 Learning to Crochet

 Recently, my wife taught him how to use a large crochet hook to create items that he might want to wear during cold weather.
-Our area is well known for its harsh winters, and the long, cold nights can sometimes become rather wearisome and boring.
+Our area is well known for its harsh winters.
+The long, cold nights can sometimes become rather wearisome and boring.
 He immediately took to learning how to manipulate the crochet hook, and seems to enjoy this craft that I have only attempted to perform in the past.
-I’ve never been successful at it and desiring to create something with a crochet hook and yarn, would be somewhat akin to getting a kick out of watching corn grow.
+I’ve never been successful at it.
+Desiring to create something with a crochet hook and yarn, would be somewhat akin to getting a kick out of watching corn grow.
 It’s just not in me.

 “This is my commandment, that you love one another as I have loved you” (John 15:12, ESV).

 It was a simple thing…a young teen giving a gift to a woman who had lost her husband over the summer months.
 He didn’t do it for any other reason than to be kind, but I could tell by the way she gushed to me about this small handmade item of love and concern, that it had made a huge difference.
 I want to be more like my son with those that I come in contact with, because my son is very much like Jesus!